yihaoding/Document_Layout_Analysis/scene_graph/README.md

 ### Docbank
 Docbank dataset contains 13 number of categories, but it is similar to publaynet dataset which also uses the structural relationships to annotate the type of edges in scene graph.
 ### Funsd
 Funsd dataset contains 4 components categories including header, question, answer and other.
-The typical structural relationships include ***question -> answer (edge: 'answer' or 'answer of question'), answer -> question (edge: 'question' or 'question of answer'), question -> header (edge: 'header', 'header of question) and more.***
+The typical structural relationships include
+***question -> answer (edge: 'answer' or 'answer of question')
+answer -> question (edge: 'question' or 'question of answer')
+question -> header (edge: 'header', 'header of question) and more.***